leetcode-python-java/leetcode-python-java/README.md

 ```

 ### Puma
-When a request is made from client, puma will process the request in `Puma::Server#process_client`.
+When a request is made from client, Puma will process the request in `Puma::Server#process_client`.

-If you want to know how puma enter the method `Puma::Server#process_client`, please read part 4 or just search 'process_client' in this document.
+If you want to know how Puma enter the method `Puma::Server#process_client`, please read part 4 or just search 'process_client' in this document.

 ```ruby
 # ./gems/puma-3.12.0/lib/puma/server.rb